Death Valley National Park

 There are about 900 native plants that grow throughout the Santa Monica Mountains, so you’re bound to find small patches of wildflowers on any trail in the area once the weather starts to warm.
 You likely won’t find a spectacular sight, but once the flowers do start to bloom, consider heading to Point Mugu State Park and Rancho Sierra Vista, both of which flank the western end of the range.
 Try taking the Chumash Trail; it starts at PCH and is a steep climb, where chocolate lily and globe gilia are known to grow along the ridgeline.
 Or start on the north side, at Rancho Sierra Vista near Thousand Oaks where you can walk the rolling hills in serch of wildflowers under the shadow of Boney Mountain.

-Located in the San Jacintos Mountains, wildflowers are such a big deal here they have an entire festival around them.
-The wildflower show typically arrives just in time for the region’s peak bloom (which comes much later in the season due to the area’s elevation around 5,400 feet).
-So if you head over in late May, you’ll find a variety of species, including western azaleas, a variety of lupine, both leafy and Alpine asters and a variety of penstemon.
+Wildflowers are such a big deal in Idyllwild, located in the San Jacinto Mountains, that there’s an entire festival around them.
+The wildflower show—this year’s will take place May 24 to 25— typically coincides with the region’s peak bloom, which comes much later in the season due to the area’s elevation around 5,400 feet.
+So if you head over in late May, you should find a variety of species, including western azaleas, a variety of lupine, both leafy and Alpine asters and a variety of penstemon.
 If you travel above 6,000 feet, you’ll find even more varieties, but those tend to bloom even later in the season (say, June or even July).
 If you’re looking to take a hike to see the flowers, try the Summit Trail from the nature center down to the meadow in the County Park, then returning via the Perimeter trail.

 Don’t feel like leaving the bloom status up to chance?